doshprompt/ng-scaffolding/README.md

 ### Tooling

 If you would like to use the tooling provided as is, make sure your system has [Node.js](http://nodejs.org) and [gulp.js](http://gulpjs.com) installed.

 #### Node

 Let's check to see if you already have Node installed.
 Bring up a terminal and type `node --version`.
 If Node responds, and if it shows a version at or above v0.10.x, proceed to checking if you have Gulp installed too.
 If you require Node, go to [nodejs.org](http://nodejs.org/) and click on the big green Install button.

 #### Gulp

 Bring up a terminal and type `gulp --version`.
 If Gulp is installed it should return a version number at or above 3.5.x.
 If you don't see any errors, proceed to the Gulp commands section.
 If you need to install Gulp, open up a terminal and type in the following:

 ```sh
 $ npm install --global gulp
 ```

 This will install Gulp globally.
 Depending on your user account, you may need to gain elevated permissions using `sudo` (i.e `sudo npm install --global gulp`).
-Next, install the local dependencies Web Starter Kit requires:
+Next, install the local dependencies `ngScaffolding` requires:

 ```sh
 $ npm install